 Final Words

 As you would now have seen, handling your bass boat through rough waters is doable.
-Yes, it is challenging and risky, but if you’re planning to engage in fishing for a long time, then acquiring this experience and skill is definitely worth the game!
+Yes, it is challenging and risky, but if you plan to engage in fishing for a long time, acquiring this experience and skill is worth the game!